elyall/wandb_on_slurm/README.md

 3. Open a terminal, change into the folder that contains your SSH private key file, then paste the `ssh` code from the last step and hit enter.

-## Prepare your cluster for intalling your dependencies and running Slurm
+## Prepare your cluster for installing your dependencies and running Slurm
 While ssh'd into your headnode, download and run the setup script:
 ```bash
 wget -q https://github.com/elyall/wandb_on_slurm/raw/main/setup_aws.sh
 . setup_aws.sh
 ```
 This script first installs the development version of python and upgrades pip, steps necessary for installing the proper dependencies.
-Then it creates `logs/` and `code/` folders accessible to all nodes.
+Then it creates `logs/` and `code/` folders accessible to all nodes, and enters the `code/` folder.

+Note: best practices would be to create users without root privileges to run slurm jobs from.
+You can even place the users' home directories on the shared folder to save you the need of copying your W&B API key over later.
+If you want to go this route, look at the `add_user.sh` script to understand how to add a user profile in linux.

 Now your Slurm cluster is initialized!
 In the next step I'll show you how to install your code and queue your jobs!